-In 2016, The Michigan Department of Environmental Quality requires communities with a water system asset management plan by
+In 2016, The Michigan Department of Environmental Quality (now referred to as EGLE) announced a requirement for communities to establish a water system asset management plan by January 1, 2018.

 The Asset Management process produces three documents:

 - Asset Management Plan – “WHAT” – Statement of Goals/Guiding Principles

 - Asset Management Program – “HOW” – How you will accomplish those goals

 A governing body can develop and ratify the plan, which is non-technical and can be understood by the non-technical public.
 The Program is a detailed implementation document for staff.
 The CIP is edited more often for more on-the-ground planning with municipal staff.

 Prein&Newhof is currently working on 34 communities’ water asset management plans.
 There are several steps to the asset management process for water systems:

 - Defining Our Goals – What is our desired Level of Service?